github-libra/github-libra.github.io/_posts/2016-04-28-advanced-javascript-scope.md

 > notes from on-line course: [Advanced JavasSript](https://app.pluralsight.com/library/courses/advanced-javascript/table-of-contents) by [*Kyle Simpson*](http://blog.getify.com/)

-# Where to look for things
+# Scope: where to look for things

 JavaScript has **function scope** only.